Novel food: Schizochytrium oil

 What is changing?

-The EU has authorised new conditions to use Schizochytrium (FCC-3204) oil as a novel food in protein products intended for the general population, excluding dairy analogues (products using plant-based ingredients that mimic dairy products).
+The EU has authorised new conditions of use for the novel food Schizochytrium sp.
+(FCC-3204) oil in protein products intended for the general population, excluding dairy analogues (products using plant-based ingredients that mimic dairy products).
+It has also authorised an additional strain of Schizochytrium limacinum (ATCC-20889) as a novel food for use in infant/follow-on formula.

 Why?

-The European Food Safety Authority has concluded that the novel food Schizochytrium (FCC-3204) oil is safe when used in protein products intended for the general population, excluding dairy analogues (EFSA 2024).
+The European Food Safety Authority has concluded that the novel food Schizochytrium FCC-3204 oil is safe when used in protein products intended for the general population, excluding dairy analogues (EFSA 2024), and has provided a positive safety evaluation of S. limacinum strain ATCC-20889 (EFSA 2025).

 Timeline